 Students will be allowed to drop (Q-drop) no more than six classes during their academic career at Sam Houston State University.
 Classes dropped prior to the 12th class day will not be included in the calculation of the accumulated six Q-drop count.
 Students who have met their limit of six Q drops will need to petition the University Registrar for permission to drop any additional classes.
 If the Registrar denies the request to drop a class above the six Q-drop limit, the student will be required to remain in the class for the remainder of the term.

-This policy will take effect with the start of the Fall 2004 semester.
-Any drops accumulated prior to the Fall 2004 will not be included in this calculation.
-However; section 51.907 of the Texas Education code was enacted by the State of Texas in spring 2007 and applies to students who enroll in a public institution of higher education as first-time freshmen in fall 2007 or later and limits the number of courses a student is permitted to drop.
+This will take effect with the start of the Fall 2007 semester.
+Any drops accumulated prior to Fall 2007 will not be included in this calculation.
+Section 51.907 of the Texas Education code was enacted by the State of Texas in spring 2007 and applies to students who enroll in a public institution of higher education as first-time freshmen in fall 2007 or later and limits the number of courses a student is permitted to drop.
 Any course that a student drops is counted toward the limit if "(1) the student was able to drop the course without receiving a grade or incurring an academic penalty; (2) the student's transcript indicates or will indicate that the student was enrolled in the course; and (3) the student is not dropping the course in order to withdraw from the institution."
 Some exemptions for good cause could allow a student to drop a course without having it counted toward this limit, but it is the responsibility of the student to establish that good cause.

 Any college student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution's policies on dropping courses.

 Deadlines and dates may be found on the Add, Drop and Resignation Deadlines webpage.